Samsung Galaxy Tab S7+ and Keyboard Cover Review (Mystic Black, UK)

 These are pretty decent, and certainly better than most laptops.
 The two microphones work well and the front and rear cameras are good enough to get the job done.

-Camera and Mic Test
+Camera and Mic Test.

 Display